ACSAlab/olive/README.md

     1    2    <0.2>
     1    8    <0.9>

+### Dimacs (Metis)

+This format is borrowed from the Dimacs 10th Challenge which can be referred to http://www.cc.gatech.edu/dimacs10/downloads.shtml

 ## Running

-Olive provides a handful of input examples (located in `/data`) for quick test.You can run the applications on them by typing:
+Olive provides a handful of input examples (located in `/data`) for quick run.You can run the applications on them by typing:

     $./PageRank ./data/gridGraph_15